My Cosplay Goals

 How easy was this cosplay to put together?

 This is the easiest cosplay because I didn’t have to put it together.
 The costume and the accessories were handed to me.
-I didn’t have to put any effort into this and once I was finished wearing Red Riding Hood, I simply dropped it off at a designated time.
+I didn’t have to put any effort into this, and once I was finished wearing Red Riding Hood, I simply dropped it off at a designated time.

 When did I wear this cosplay for the first time?

 I want to say the first time I wore this was CONvergence 2023.
-I scrolled through my convention photos and that was the earliest photo I could find.
+I scrolled through my convention photos, and that was the earliest photo I could find.

 Do I still wear this cosplay?

 Yes!
 As long as it’s available to rent.
 I usually cosplay as Red Riding Hood for both CONvergence and Gen Con.
 This year will be different since I’m not going to Gen Con.
-Additionally, I already have my pre-planned cosplays for CONvergence and Red Riding Hood is not one of them.
+Additionally, I already have my pre-planned cosplays for CONvergence, and Red Riding Hood is not one of them.
 However, it doesn’t take away from the fact that I love this cosplay.
 Hopefully, I can wear this cosplay before the end of the year.

 Would I cosplay from this fandom in the future?

 This is a challenging question to answer.
 Red Riding Hood isn’t a part of a fandom, really.
 Red Riding Hood is a fairytale, so are fairytales considered a fandom?
-I don’t think I can answer this with a simple yes or a no. I think Red Riding Hood has inspired me to cosplay in a different way.
+I don’t think I can answer this with a simple yes or a no. I think Red Riding Hood has inspired me to cosplay differently.
 Cosplay doesn’t have to be creating a costume that ties back to a character from a specific medium.
 It could be anything!
 It could be putting costume pieces together and creating a new character in costume.
 Red Riding Hood was part of the process of cosplaying in a different way than I was used to.

-Red Riding Hood is one of my favorite cosplays and it’s been nice to cosplay this over and over again.
+Red Riding Hood is one of my favorite cosplays, and it’s been nice to cosplay this over and over again.
 It’s also great that I can rent this costume because it leaves more room in my closet for my other cosplays.
 I’d highly recommend renting a costume if you can.
 It’s a way to be thrifty and to cosplay without costumes taking up as much space.

 Amy Pond & The Silence – Cosplay Reflection

-I wanted to write a new series on BizarreBrunette that was cosplay-centered.
+I wanted to write a new series on Bizarre Brunette that was cosplay-centered.
 This post sat in my drafts for months because I couldn’t come up with a name that wasn’t corny.
 I didn’t want that to stop me from writing, so I’m calling this series Cosplay Reflection for now.
 Since I have been cosplaying for twelve years, there are a lot of characters and cosplays to choose from.
 I decided that every now and then, I will take time to reflect on a cosplay I have done in the past.
 After going through old photos, I settled on revisiting my Amy Pond cosplay I did for Minnesota Fan Fest in 2017.

 Image is a photo of me taking a selfie.
 I'm shushing with my finger.
 I'm wearing a red plaid shirt with black tallies on my face.

 I chose to cosplay as Amy Pond (played by Karen Gillan) from the TV show Doctor Who.
 Amy was a companion to The Doctor, and she would travel across space and time through each episode.
-In the episodes The Impossible Astronaut and Day of the Moon, the group meets The Silence, a species where, if you look at them, you forget that you did.
+In the episodes “The Impossible Astronaut” and “Day of the Moon“, the group meets The Silence, a species where, if you look at them, you forget that you did.
 Amy uses a marker to tally her skin as soon as she sees them, so when she soon forgets, she will still remember.
 In this episode, Amy is seen with several tally marks across her face.

 With my cosplay reflection posts, I will break down each cosplay based on a series of prompts.
 Why did I choose this cosplay?
 How easy was this cosplay to put together?
 When did I wear this cosplay for the first time?
 Do I still wear this cosplay, and would I cosplay from this fandom again?